marcoferrini/ESP32AzureKit_FallDetection_server/README.md

 The main folder contains the sorce code.

 - `main.c` contains main task and fall detection task
-- `sensors.c` constains the i2c config functions and the function to interface the magnetometer and the accelerometer
+- `sensors.c` constains the i2c config functions, the function to interface the magnetometer and the accelerometer and the user defined button cb
 - `bt_functions.c` contains the BLE gatt and gap functions
 - `button.c` API for user-defined button
 - `ssd1306.c` API for esp32 azure iot kit display ssd1306
 - `fonts.c` structures definition for ssd1306

+## Documentation
+In the files `main.c`, `sensors.c` and `bt_functions.c` Doxygen comments have been used

 ## Author
 Marco Ferrini